thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 - Explain what a RESTful, database-driven HTTP server is.
 - Explain why a RESTful, database-driven HTTP server is useful.
 - Use Express and Knex to build a RESTful, database-driven HTTP server.
-- Deploy a RESTful, database-driven HTTP server to Heroku.

 ## What's a RESTful, database-driven HTTP server?